 - Whether the child will continue to need support from children's services when the remand ceases and they may no longer be Looked After.

 If the review uncovers concerns about where the child will be living or support available to them in the community, consideration may have to be given to whether the child should remain looked after once they are no longer on remand.

-Looked After Reviews of children who are on remand should always consider the child's support needs when they cease to be looked after as a result of the remand ending.
+Children in Care Reviews for children who are on remand should always consider the child's support needs when they cease to be looked after as a result of the remand ending.

 Where children are remanded in YDA, staff in the secure establishment should enable the child to speak with their IRO in privacy, unless the child refuses, and arrange a suitable venue for the review to take place.

-When a looked after child is convicted of an offence, the child's social worker should provide information to the YOT case manager who is responsible for completing the AssetPlus (the YJB assessment of risk factors for offending).
+When a Child in Care is convicted of an offence, the child's social worker should provide information to the YOT case manager who is responsible for completing the AssetPlus (the YJB assessment of risk factors for offending).
 The YOT case manager should also consult the child's social worker about the content and recommendations of the pre-sentence report (PSR).
 This will be used by the court to determine the appropriate disposal (e.g. custodial or community sentence), ensuring that mitigating factors arising from the child's life experiences are included and that welfare considerations are reflected in the proposed disposal.

 The PSR should include explicit consideration of any safeguarding factors that would make the child particularly vulnerable if sentenced to custody.
 Copies of the AssetPlus, PSR and other reports completed by the YOT should be sent to the child's social worker and placed on the child's case record.

 In cases where a custodial sentence is likely, the YOT worker and the child's social worker should work together to prepare the child and their family by explaining what will happen and how the child will be supported during and after their time in custody.